 Bills that Passed or Failed in the 2025 Legislative Session

 This is not an exhaustive list of the bills we monitored.
-The governor has until June 22 to sign bills into law or veto them.
-If he takes no action on a bill by that date, it becomes law.
-Most new laws take effect Sept.
-1.
+The governor had until June 22 to sign bills into law or veto them.
+If he took no action on a bill by that date, it would become law.
+Most new laws will take effect Sept.
+1, 2025.

 On mobile?
 Scroll to the right for more bill details.

 Howdy!
 Welcome to The Lege Lowdown!
-Each month, we’re bringin’ you a pretty little tied-up overview of key bills we’re focusing on related to our issue areas: public education, religious freedom, LGBTQIA+ equality, reproductive rights, and any big happenings in immigration and voting rights.
+Each month during the 89th Legislative Session, we brought you a pretty little tied-up overview of key bills related to our issue areas: public education, religious freedom, LGBTQIA+ equality, reproductive rights, and any big happenings in immigration and voting rights.

 We’ll keep you updated on how new laws will affect you and your community, and how you can keep fighting for progress with us.